thesolelane/solturio/SECURITY.md

 3. Prepare fixes for all supported versions
 4. Release new security fix versions

-## Security Best Practices for Centurio Users
+## Security Best Practices for Solturio Users

 ### API Keys and Secrets
 - Never commit API keys or secrets to version control